PG-MDP: Profile-Guided Memory Dependence Prediction for Area-Constrained Cores: Evaluation

 \subsection{Performance}

-Figure \ref{fig:ipc} shows the percent IPC changes in each intspeed workload for the small core configuration.
-It can be seen that IPC gains have an uneven spread across workloads, with some seeing large benefits (up to 5.4\%) and others next to none.
-This loosely correlates to the magnitude of false dependencies before and after applying PG-MDP seen in Figure \ref{fig:falsedeps}.
-The four largest gainers - $625.x264\_s$ inputs 1 and 2, $641.leela\_s$ and $620.omnetpp\_s$ - all exhibit relatively higher false dependencies per kilo-instruction in the base case, and see this cut down significantly by over 80\% with PG-MDP.
+Figure \ref{fig:ipc} shows the percent IPC changes in each SPECspeed workload for the small core configuration.
+It can be seen that IPC gains have an uneven spread across workloads, with some seeing large benefits (up to 25\%) and others next to none.
+This correlates with the magnitude of false dependencies before and after applying PG-MDP seen in Figure \ref{fig:falsedeps}.
+The largest gainers such as $607.cactuBSSN\_s$ and $625.x264\_s$ all exhibit relatively higher false dependencies per kilo-instruction in the base case, and see this cut down significantly by over 80\% with PG-MDP.
+Figure \ref{fig:lookups} further shows the reduction in dynamic MDP load queries per kilo-instruction, demonstrating the impact on predictor working set.
+Figure \ref{fig:violations} shows the change in memory order violations.

-We use the code in Listing \ref{fig:x264} to show an example of why PG-MDP is so impactful for $625.x264\_s$.
+Listing \ref{fig:x264} uses an example function from $625.x264\_s$ to demonstrate why PG-MDP is impactful.
 The code is a simplified version of $pixel\_avg$, a hot function that causes a large portion of false dependencies.
 The loads on $src1$ and $src2$ never observe memory dependencies during program execution.
 As the loop is both short in instructions and part of a tight nest, these loads easily fall on the critical path during execution.
-Due to hash collisions, the loads are falsely made dependent on the store to $dst$ from previous iterations.
-Furthermore, the loop is compiled into three distinct variants that load different sizes depending on remaining pixels, increasing both static load and store count pressure and making hash collisions more likely.
-Altogether this represents a perfect use case for PG-MDP, and is a big contributor to the resulting performance gain.
+Due to hash collisions, the loads are falsely made dependent on unrelated stores and the loop is unnecessarily serialized.
+Furthermore, the loop is compiled into three distinct variants that load different data sizes depending on remaining pixels, increasing both static load and store count pressure and making hash collisions more likely.
+Using PG-MDP, loads from all iterations across all access sizes are free to issue in parallel, significantly improving ILP.
+Altogether this represents a perfect use case for PG-MDP and is a significant contributor to the resulting performance gain.

-In select cases PG-MDP can lead to a small performance regression due to false positives between the train and reference inputs, as discussed in Section \ref{sec:profiles}.
-False positive labels are loads which behave memory independent on train inputs but exhibit dependencies on ref inputs, causing an increase in memory order violations as seen in Figure \ref{fig:violations}.
-Although memory order violations are increased in all workloads, their impact is offset by the reduction in false dependencies.
-It is worth noting that violations are already rare events, measured in mega-instructions rather than kilo-instructions, so even a 100\% increase can still remain in negligible ranges compared to the rate of false dependencies.

-The degree to which violations increase is controlled by the threshold value discussed in Section \ref{sec:storedistances}.
-The optimal threshold may still provide a net performance gain while causing small regressions in specific workloads, and a larger threshold could instead be chosen to ensure regressions never occur.
-Violations could also be mitigated by specialising the PGO technique to each workload rather than the processor, which is discussed further in Section \ref{sec:futurework}.